reisman234/DataSpaceConnector/extensions/control-plane/provision/provision-http/README.md

 # provision-http

-Execute arbitrary code in a external http backend in provision phase bevor transfer.
+Execute arbitrary code in an external HTTP backend in a provision phase before transfer.
-Creation or preparation of data that will be transfererd in the following transfer phase.
+Creation or preparation of data that will be transferred in the following transfer phase.
 Provision phase can take an arbitrary amount of time to complete.
 The end of provisioning is indicated by the execution of a callback.
-With this callback the DataAddress can be specified, from which the provider connector the data will load.
+With this callback, the DataAddress can be specified, from which the provider connector the data will load.

 ## Prerequisite